eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Change permissions so eth-docker can access the Geth database: `sudo chown -R 10001:10001 /var/lib/docker/volumes/eth-docker_geth-eth1-data`

-Start the new stack again: `./ethd start`, then observe that your execution client is running well and is synced to head: `./ethd logs -f execution`.
+Start the new stack again: `./ethd up`, then observe that your execution client is running well and is synced to head: `./ethd logs -f execution`.

-### 2b.
-If you did not move with 2a: Shut down Geth
+### 1b.
+If you did not move Geth with 1a: Shut down Geth

 This will stop your validators from attesting.
 You will incur downtime until the new execution layer database has been fully synced.